Terradue/doc-developer-sandbox/source/start/certificate.rst

 - Click the **Import** button at the bottom of the screen,

-- Browse to your downloaded certificate file, and enter your certificate pass phrase when prompted.
+- Browse to your downloaded certificate file,

+- Enter your certificate passphrase when prompted.

 Internet Explorer
 ^^^^^^^^^^^^^^^^^

-Click Tools -> Internet Options, click the Content tab, and under Certificates, click the Certificates button.
+- Open the Internet Explorer browser,

+- Choose **Internet Options** from the **Tools** menu,

+- Click the **Content** tab,

+- Open the **Certificate** pane,

+- Click the **Certificates** (or **Personal**) button,

+- Browse to your downloaded certificate file,

+- Enter your certificate passphrase when prompted.

 Safari
 ^^^^^^

+- Double-click the downloaded certificate file to launch the Keychain Access application,

+- Enter your certificate passphrase when prompted.